MirrorMazes/libnbt/README.md

 - Number of bytes in a byte array: `%nb`
 - Number of integers in an integer array: `%ni`
 - Number of longs in a long array: `%nl`
+- Number of elements in a list: `%nt` (WIP: Only works for root lists --- Lists that aren't in another list)

 More will be added as support for tags expand.